2. Understanding Topology

 azF, azB, distance = g.inv(start_longitude, start_latitude, end_longitide, end_latitude)

 Note that I haven’t asked you to copy and paste this into your code!!
-If I want you to add a snippet to your code, I will always explicitly say so.
+If I want you to add a snippet to your code, I will always explicitly say so!

-returns a list of three values, which Python expands into three variables for you.
+This statement works using variable expansion: the function g.inv() returns a list of three values, which Python expands into three variables for you.
 If you put only one variable, then it would be populated by a list containing the three values.
-However, as we are not interested in the forward and back azimuth, rather than unnecessarily storing them in variables that we aren’t going to use (azF
+However, as we are not interested in the forward and back azimuth, however, rather than unnecessarily storing them in variables that we aren’t going to use (azF and azB), we can extract only the distance value by treating it as a list and extracting the value using the index:

 # calculate the distance between two point locations